Kairotic/mistakes/04_tablet.md

 ![](figures/forward16.png)

-The card rotations are shown on the left for each of the 8 cards in this case, the predicted weaving is on the right for the top and bottom of the fabric.
-This is setup with a double face weaving on square cards, so black, black, white, white in clockwise from the top right corner. `(weave-forward 16)` turns all the cards a quarter turn, adds one weft and repeats this 16 times.
+The card rotations are shown on the left for each of the 8 cards, the predicted weaving is on the right for the top and bottom of the fabric.
+This is setup with a double face weave on square cards, so black, black, white, white in clockwise from the top right corner. `(weave-forward 16)` turns all the cards a quarter turn, adds one weft and repeats this 16 times.

-We can offset the cards from each other first to make a pattern. `rotate-forward` turns only the specified cards a quarter turn forward without weaving a weft (`rotate-back` also works):
+We can offset the cards from each other first to make a pattern. `rotate-forward` turns only the specified cards a quarter turn forward without weaving a weft:

     (rotate-forward 0 1 2 3 4 5)
     (rotate-forward 0 1 2 3)